This is how Live Transmissions from the Deep are Done - 03/10/2019

 Meanwhile, the potential of the Nekton Mission continues to unfold.
 Nekton has teamed up with the University of Oxford to develop artificial intelligence tools, for example, to accelerate analysis and publication.
 Data will be made available through OCTOPUS – Ocean Tool for Public Understanding and Science – to provide a holistic and dynamic view of the changing state of the Indian Ocean, its biodiversity and human impacts.

 Better connectivity can also increase participation.
 Improved real-time communication opens the door for experts from developing nations to join the scientific exploration of the oceans.
 In fact, promoting local engagement is one of the Nekton Mission’s broader objectives.

 The project organizers made sure to create opportunities for marine scientists based in the Seychelles to participate in all aspects of the expedition.
 This eye to capacity-building is intended to foster the leadership, tools, skills, knowledge and networks needed to empower long-term sustainable ocean governance at a local level.

-Together with datasets and research findings emerging from the expedition, this inclusive approach is intended to support the Seychelles implement a Marine Spatial Plan, which will see around one-third of its national waters protected as part of building a sustainable Blue Economy.
-This is important because the way the Indian Ocean changes in the coming decades will profoundly affect the lives, livelihoods and wellbeing of the 2.5 billion people living in the region
+Together with data sets and research findings emerging from the expedition, this inclusive approach is intended to help the Seychelles implement a Marine Spatial Plan, which will see around one third of its national waters protected as part of building a sustainable Blue Economy.
+This is important because the way the Indian Ocean changes in the coming decades will profoundly affect the lives, livelihoods and well-being of the 2.5 billion people living in the region

 Nekton and its Missions